twplatformlabs/circleci-base-image/README.md

 - common dependencies for installing packages (curl, wget, unzip, common os build dependencies)
 - Dependencies for common interaction with observability toling (buildevents)

 >**Note:** This image was previously published to Dockerhub as twdps/circleci-base-image.
-For 2026, semantic release version will continue to be mirrored to Dockerhub.
-Starting in 2027, the PSK Circleci convenience images will only by published to ghcr.io.
+Beginning in February 2026, circleci-base-image is now release from ghcr.io/twplatformlabs.

 _Review the build and CVE scan logs in the release artifacts for specific packages versions and known vulnerabilities (if any)._